Trends

 Conclusion

 QR menus are neither a gadget nor an obligation.
-They're a business tool that, well executed, lifts your average ticket, frees your servers and delivers a modern customer experience.
-Paper menus keep their place for high-end and traditional segments.
+They're a business tool that, well executed, smooths service and delivers a modern customer experience.
+Paper menus keep their place for high-end and some customer segments.

 The real question isn't "QR or paper" but "how do I combine both to serve my customers?"